 The relationship between trees and local and global temperature is more complicated than the simple question of the GHGs they absorb and emit.
 Forests have a major impact on local weather systems and can also affect the amount of sunlight absorbed by the planet: A new area of trees in a snowy region may create more warming than cooling overall by darkening the land surface and reducing the amount of sunlight reflected back to space.

-Here are some facts which help explain why we needed to plant more trees:
+Here are some facts which help explain why we need to plant more trees:

 - Approximately 80 percent of our forests have been destroyed since the 1900’s, causing a 52 percent reduction in land-based wildlife.
 The Paris 2020 Agreement included pledges from governments to plant trees, which is a huge stride for the environment;